cwenhaw/topic-models/README.md

 Let D be no. of documents and V be the vocab size. **X** is (D x V) data matrix.
 Each row is a document and each column is a feature, e.g. textual/visual word. **W** is document-topic matrix of dimension (D x K) where K is the number of topics. **H** is topic-word matrix of dimension (K x V).

 The function that does the NMF is called JAL_NMF.
 See toy_demo.py for example usage with fake toy data with dense **X**.
 For real data, **X** should be a sparse matrix, e.g. scipy.sparse.csr_matrix.

+See topics.py for an example that loads a small set of text data ('text.txt'), forms sparse matrix **X** and infers the topics.
+Top words for each topics are printed out.